Oswestry Race Course: History

 This site is located on a 1000 ft hilltop called 'Cyrn y Bwch', which translates as ‘Horns of the Buck’ and was historically seen as a barrier between England and Wales.

 Racing is thought to have begun here in the early 17th century and the figure-of-eight track extended to 2 mi.
 Race meets lasted up to three days and, in the town of Oswestry, signalled the beginning of drinking and social events.
 The infamous Jack Mytton was among the local characters closely involved in these events, at one time owning a stable of 40 horses.

 By the early 19th century, the racing was big business and it also brought large crowds, drinking, gambling and pickpockets and many people started to avoid the event.
 The arrival of the railways is thought to have contributed to the cessation of race meets as this enabled both horses and racegoers to travel further afield to the larger racecourses.
 The final meeting was held in September 1848, the same year that the Shrewsbury to Chester railway line opened.

 Today, significant evidence of the old racecourse remains, including the remains of the figure-of-eight course and grandstand.

+A commemorative sculpture of a double-horse head, made by local stonemason Mark Evans, pointing both ways to bordering Wales and into England, was unveiled in August 1993.